WhaleToast/electron-ai-streaming-hub/README.md

 I have tested and it works, but everything you see here is made by ChatGPT or Claude.
 I only made some small changes once everything was working.
 Honestly kinda crazy that it even works.

-I added ---- in this README where I actually wrote something and the AI.
+I added ---- in this README where I actually wrote something and not the AI.

 # 🎬 Streaming Launcher for your ----Arch openbox installation----